 Benthos: Source of minor concern for benthic features where applicable.

-Coastal features: source of significant concern for kelp CFs, intertidal zones.
-Source of notable concern for estuaries: can take place at limited scale only.
+Coastal features: source of significant concern for kelp CFs, and intertidal zones.
+Source of notable concern for estuaries where the activity can take place at a limited scale only.

 Assumptions:

-We assumed that seine and stationary seine fishing can only take place in the coastal waters not more than 45 km (1.5 planning unit) from shoreline and with depths less than 20 m during ice-free seasons.
+We assumed that seine and stationary seine fishing can only take place in the coastal waters not more than 45 km (1.5 planning unit) from shore and with depths less than 20 m during the ice-free seasons.

 Data sources:

-The dataset represents areas where stationary seine gear was used for fishing based on Pacific salmon of the Russian Far East (2021) by VNIRO (Russia).
+The dataset represents areas where stationary seine gear was used for fishing based on Marchenko et al. (2021) by VNIRO (Russia).

 Dataset produced: September 2023.